What is Spirulina?

 There are days when I'm too busy to cook for myself.

-Conscious of beauty and anti-aging
+I am conscious of beauty and anti-aging.

 As a nutritional supplement for children

-Spirulina side effects and precautions
+Side effects and precautions of spirulina

 How to take and use spirulina

-Mix into smoothies or soups
+Mix it into smoothies or soups.

-Add when cooking rice
+Add it when cooking rice.

 At Spirulina LAB,